google/go-cloud/internal/website/content/howto/server/_index.md

 The Go CDK's `server` package provides a pre-configured HTTP server with diagnostic hooks for request logging, health checks, and trace exporting via OpenCensus.
 These guides will show you how to start up and shut down the server, as well as how to work with the request logging, health checks, and trace exporting.

-The Go CDK includes a server package because??
+The Go CDK includes a server package because?? from RBG: not only to provide some reasonable defaults (timeouts, logger), but also to show people what they *could* do eg healthchecks.

 ## Starting up the server